usccolumbia/CSPBenchMetrics/README.md

 ### Calculate the distance matrics between two structures

+Go to the CSPBenchMetrics/code/ folder and then copy the command below.
 An example is to compute distance metrics between the ground truth formula and the predicted formula.
 ```
 python3 distance_single.py --cif ../data/SrTiO3_gt.cif --predicted ../data/SrTiO3_pred.cif
 ```